phelps-sg/llm-cooperation/jupyter-book/background.md

-Moreover, in both one-shot and iterated Prisoner's Dilemma games with the number of rounds being common knowledge, the rational strategy is to defect, but experiments have shown that real people tend to cooperate, albeit conditionally, using strategies such as Tit-for-Tat.
+Moreover, in both one-shot and iterated Prisoner's Dilemma games with the number of rounds being common knowledge, the rational strategy is to defect, but experiments have shown that real people tend to cooperate, albeit conditionally.
 The fact that real people cooperate in these scenarios, despite the seemingly rational strategy to defect, highlights the importance of social norms in shaping human behavior {cite}`fehr2004third`.
 Norms can facilitate cooperative outcomes by providing a